Disclaimer

 Reasons Which Affect Pomeranian Shedding

 Although this breed is a moderate shedder, sometimes shedding becomes a cause of concern.
-The abnormal heavy shedding in Poms can be a sign of an underlying health issue.
+The abnormal heavy shedding in Poms can indicate an underlying health issue.
 Let’s have a look at the various reasons which affect Pomeranian shedding:

 • Change of season